BioMachineLearning/bioml-webpage/pages/03.positions/default.md

 There is no restriction on the candidate’s current country of residence.

 Interested?
 Please get in touch informally with [Dr. Michael Schmuker](mailto:m.schmuker@herts.ac.uk) by email as soon as possible.
-Don’t delay!

-Shortlisting will begin on 29th July 2019 (extended deadline).
+The intended starting date is September 2020.
+Applications will be accepted until the position is filled.

 ### How to apply